qheilmann/CommandAPI-docs/docs/en/user-setup/command-conversion/single-command.md

 To convert a single command, you need to first populate the `config.yml` with the name of the plugin and commands to be converted.
 To illustrate this, we'll use an example:

-::: tip Example - Converting plugin commands
+::::tip Example – Converting plugin commands

 Say we're using [EssentialsX](https://www.spigotmc.org/resources/essentialsx.9089/) on our server, and we want to be able to use `/afk` and `/hat` in command blocks.
 This would allow us to use (for example) the following commands in command blocks: